 Rodney Lloyd Leonard BE (Hons), MSc, MAusIMM.
 Executive Director.
 Age 57.

 Mr Leonard has in excess of 30 years experience in the mineral processing industry and is the Managing Director of Lycopodium Minerals Pty Ltd and a Non-executive Director of ADP Holdings (Pty) Limited.

-Special responsibilities Member of the Corporate Governance Committee.
 Member of the Audit Committee.